RevSquare/gipsy/README.rst

 Gipsy
 #####

 Set of libraries used for the gipsy project.
+Those librairies are only compatible with django >= 1.6.

 *******
 Install